 Yes.
 The Copyright Office is required by law to maintain records of copyright registrations and to make them available for public inspection.
 Once a registration is completed and a claim has been cataloged, it becomes part of the public record.
 Individuals have always been able to come to the Copyright Office to inspect its public records.
-Information in post-1978 registration records is also available on the Copyright Office’s website.
+Information from registration records dating from January 1, 1978, is available on the Copyright Office’s website.

 No. When you register a claim to copyright in a work with the Copyright Office, you create a public record of your claim to copyright.
 This record cannot be removed from the public record once it has been entered.
 Some information you provide on your copyright registration will be available to the public and on the Internet.
 You may wish to consider whether you want to include a birth date, nickname, alias, or any other optional detail you consider to be sensitive on your application.